-For Blue Lotus College's VET courses assessment methods will be written exams, case studies and projects in response to BIZ Op scenarios and in simulated accounting environment.
+For Blue Lotus College's VET courses assessment methods will be written exams, case studies, report writing projects and work placement in simulated environment.
 Students are required to participate in role plays to demonstrate communication and leading skills.
 Students will also be required to make presentation and reports in few units.

-Simulated Business Blue Lotus Accounting and BIZ operations
+Simulated Business Blue Lotus environment